AzureIoTGBB/iot-edge-offline-dashboarding/documentation/manufacturing-kpis.md

   |> getColumn(column: "_time")
 ```

-Then we search for the last (latest) STATUS value before the first (oldest) STATUS value we have in selected time range.
-Note that in later versions of Grafana connector (7.0+) for Flux, you don't need to search for the first value in range, you can just use the start of time range moniker (*v.timeRangeStart*) and search for latest status value before *v.timeRangeStart*.
+Search for the last (latest) STATUS value and the first (oldest) STATUS value in selected time range.
+Note that in later versions of the Grafana connector (7.0+) for Flux, it isn't required to search for the first value in range.

 ```
 lastStatusBeforeRangeTemp=